nolus-protocol/nolus-core/scripts/README.md

 ## init-validator-node.sh

 Generate full node file structure by receiving a penultimate genesis and validator specific configurations.
-The script calls `cosmzoned gentx` thus it will have a gentx file in the `<node_dir>/config/gentx` directory.
+The script calls `nolusd gentx` thus it will have a gentx file in the `<node_dir>/config/gentx` directory.

 Sample usage:
 ```shell